 - Octavist (B0-)E1-D3(-G3)

 Each voice type is known to possess a general voice range that is associated with it.
 Singing voices may cover vocal ranges that have only 1 voice type, or they fall between the common ranges of 2 voice types.
 In this case, voice teachers use only vocal range as a factor in categorizing a singer’s voice.

 Tessitura refers to where your voice is comfortable when singing.
-It is considered more important than vocal range in determining the voice classification.
+It is considered more important than the vocal range in determining the voice classification.
 Another more important factor is vocal timbre, described as the descriptive sound of your singing voice.
 As an example, a woman can have a type of vocal range that can reach the high pitch of a mezzo-soprano.

 Accordingly, she can also sing the low notes of a soprano.
-Therefore, a voice teacher would try to determine if a singer is more comfortable in singing higher or lower notes.
+Therefore, a voice teacher would try to determine if a singer is more comfortable singing higher or lower notes.
 Let’s say that you are more comfortable to sing higher notes, then, your teacher may classify you as a soprano.

-On the other hand, if you were more comfortable in singing lower notes, then, you would probably be classified as a mezzo-soprano.
+On the other hand, if you were more comfortable singing lower notes, then, you would probably be classified as a mezzo-soprano.
 However, a voice teacher would not put a singer into a classification of more than 1voice type, regardless of his/her size of vocal range.

 How to Find Your Vocal Range?